vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 There are [country specific entry requirements](https://www.aphis.usda.gov/aphis/pet-travel/by-country/pettravel-india) for exporting pets from the USA.
 Documents should be presented to the airlines staff during check-in and the quarantine officer in customs after landing.

 1. USDA endorsed Health Certificate

     I reached out to my USDA accredited vet's office and they were ready to help get this one.
 I made an appointment with the vet, he confirmed my dog was fit to travel.
-He completed the [Health Certificate  form for India](https://www.aphis.usda.gov/pet-travel/health-certificates/non-eu/india-dogs.pdf) and submitted it digitally to the USDA for endorsement.
-It took ~4 days to receive the endorsed certicate  online (my vet followed up with the USDA office over the phone) and it was valid for 30 days.
+He completed the [Health Certific     ate  form for India](https://www.aphis.usda.gov/pet-travel/health-certificates/non-eu/india-dogs.pdf) and submitted it digitally to the USDA for endorsement.
+It took ~4 days to receive the endorsed ce    rticate  online (my vet followed up with the USDA office over the phone) and it was valid for 30 days.
 I did hear that some USDA offices provide only a 10 day validity.

 2. Vaccination Record

- This is a certificate from the vet confirming my dog had been given all required vaccines, i.e. [Rabies](https://www.cdc.gov/rabies/pdf/nasphv_form51_1.pdf) and DAPP (Distemper, Adenovirus, Parainfluenza , Parvo) along with the dates they were administered.
+    This is a certificate from the vet confirming my dog had been given all required vaccines, i.e. [Rabies](https://www.cdc.gov/rabies/pdf/nasphv_form51_1.pdf) and DAPP (Distemper, Adenovirus, Parainflue    nza , Parvo) along with the dates they were administered.

 3. No Objection Certificate (NOC)

     I hired an [Indian pet relocator](http://globalcargo.co.in/contact.html) to help get this one from the Animal Quarantine and Certification Services(AQCS) in India.
 They needed the following documents     at  least 7 days before the flight:
     - USDA Health certificate
     - Vaccination record
     - My passport and visa documents
     - Ticket to India
     - A letter from my employer confirming the reason for my move
     - A photo of my dog
     - My address in India

     They also asked me to confirm that:
     - I had been in the USA for atleast the last 2 years and any short visits to India were not more than a total of 180 days.
     - I won't return to the USA with my dog for at least 3-4 months

     They verified all the documents and submitted them to the AQCS office, who then quickly provided the No Objection Certificate.
-I emailed copies to the airline offices at the origin and destination airpor ts before the flight.
+I emailed copies to the airline offices at the origin and destination air    por ts before the flight.

 4. Acclimation certificate:

     Our layover was at Frankfurt, which is cold in January.
-So I requested my vet to provide an [acclimation certificate](https://www.avma.org/resources-tools/avma-policies/acclimation-certificatesstatements ).
+So I requested my vet to provide an [acclimation certificate](https://www.avma.org/resources-tools/avma-policies/acclimation-certificatesstateme    nts ).

 Due to the time sensitive nature of the process, there were tense moments while getting the documents ready.
 Hiring a pet relocator to get the NOC was definitely worth it.